blacklightpy/vaultofknowledge/Tantra List Classifying.md

 - 39. Kala Vaada
 - 40. Kala Saara
 - 41. Kundika Maata

-- 43. Mathotthara
+- 42. Mathotthara
-- 44. Veenaakhya
+- 43. Veenaakhya
-- 45. Throthala
+- 44. Throthala
-- 46. Throthalotthara
+- 45. Throthalotthara
-- 47. Panchaamritha
+- 46. Panchaamritha
-- 48. Roopa Bheda
+- 47. Roopa Bheda
+- 48. Bhoothoddaamara
-- 49. Bhootongkaamara
+- 49. Kula Saara
-- 50. Kulasaara
+- 50. Kuloddeesha
-- 51. Kulongkeesha
-- 52. Kula Choodaamani
+- 51. Kula Choodaamani
-- 53. Sarva Jnaanottara
+- 52. Sarva Jnaanottara
-- 54. Maha Kaali Mata
+- 53. Maha Kaali Matha
-- 55. Arunesha
+- 54. Arunesha
-- 56. Modineesha / Mohineesha
+- 55. Modineesha / Mohineesha
+- 56. Vikuntheshvara
-- 57. Vikuntheshvara
+- 57. Purvaamnaaya
-- 58. Purvaamnaaya
+- 58. Paschimaamnaaya
 - 59. Dakshinaamnaaya
 - 60. Uttaraamnaaya
 - 61. Niruttaamnaaya
 - 62. Vimala
 - 63. Vimalotya
 - 64. Devi Matha

+Bhaaskara Raaya, the reputed commentator of the same treatise, however, differs from Lakshmidhara in the enumeration of the Thanthra-s and treats 4-11 the Bhairavaashta as one Tantra, and 31-31, Vaama Jushta and Maha Deva as a single Thanthra giving the name of Mahocchushman to it, and includes eight Tantra-s not enumerated by Lakshmidhara:

+- 1. Maha Lakshmi Mata
+- 2. Siddha Yogeeshvari Mata
+- 3. Ku Roopika Mata
+- 4. Deva Roopika Mata
+- 5. Sarva Veera Mata
+- 6. Vimalaa Mata
+- 7. Jnaanaarnava
+- 8. Veera Vali

 ---
 ## List 3